What is Hinamatsuri? A tradition and way to celebrate the healthy growth of girls

 In particular, the choice of ingredients is also meaningful.

-Each color has a deeper meaning.
+Each color has a deep meaning.

 Red symbolizes protection from evil, white symbolizes purity, and green symbolizes health.